 - Grants that we applied for.
 In 2020, we received a grant for our Wildflower Verge project of £1,800.

-By November each year, we submit proposals to the full NPC about how these funds should be earmarked for future spending.
+Every six months we submit proposals to the full council regarding how these funds should be earmarked for future projects.

 2. Planning Committee

 Chair: Beryl Edwards; Members: Neil Pocock (Vice Chair), Godfrey, , Susan Rees, Mark Somervail

 Before deciding whether to grant or refuse a planning application, our Local Planning Authority, Dacorum Borough Council (DBC) must consider the views of Northchurch Parish Council.
 We check all planning applications within the parish and send our comments to DBC for their consideration.
 We meet in public regularly.
 If you would like to attend, please contact our clerk.

 You can search for a planning application and make your own comment.

 3. Open Spaces Committee

 Chair: Jon Clarke; Members: , Mark Somervail (Vice Chair), Michela Capozzi, Lara Pringle, Gordon Godfrey, Neil Pocock, and non-councillors John Porter and Claire James

 We aim to protect and increase public access to the Green Belt and other open spaces such as the Recreation Ground, to preserve the environment, and to promote biodiversity.

 Chair: Gordon Godfrey; Members: Neil Pocock (Vice Chair), Sue Rees and Beryl Edwards